Education: Northwestern University, JD ; Vanderbilt University, BA in sociology and political science

 On Our Rotation Programs

 Last year, I completed a six-week rotation in the Northeastern District Office in New York.
 It was a great way to work on different projects and experience a new line of work.
 I’ll complete another rotation next year with the Special Supervision division to learn more about how we work with banks experiencing financial trouble.
 All of these opportunities help me gain a more complete understanding of our mission.
+During the first year at the OCC, the OCC Honors Attorney Program allows attorneys to rotate with four units within the Law Department before a permanent placement is set.

 Take ownership of your career and invest in yourself.
 Be proactive in discussions with your supervisor or have informal interviews with people in the agency to learn more about what they do.
 It will help you become a more well-rounded person and employee.